 - 1. Get enough sleep: Make sure you get about seven to nine hours of sleep the night before Thanksgiving.
 Not getting enough sleep could amp up appetite levels the next day. - 2.
 Get outside: Are you an early riser?
-Go for a walk or run to enjoy some pre-festivities alone time, or grab your family member to catch up.
-For something a bit more competitive, round up a group of family or friends and hit the backyard or local park for some softball. - 3.
+Go for a walk or run to enjoy some prefestivities alone time, or grab your family member to catch up. - 3.
 Split up the chores: Everyday activities like cleaning up the family room can burn more calories than you realize.
 Offer to do the dishes or sweep and mop the floor.
 It allows you to lend a hand and get you moving! - 4.
-Bust a move: Have some family bonding through a dance party by gathering a group of people, turning up the tunes, and getting that blood flowing.
-It may help digest that stuffing too. - 5.
-Eat breakfast: Skipping breakfast in order to save your appetite for dinner can lead to binging at the dinner table. - 6.
-Hydrate: Drink enough water throughout the day to stay hydrated to avoid sparking hunger pains, which may actually be thirst. - 7.
-Use a smaller plate: Research shows this will help you eat 22% less fewer calories. - 8.
-Skip the seconds: Wait about 20 minutes before filling up the dinner plate again being that this is the amount of time it probably takes to feel full. - 9.
-Relax and enjoy: An overdose of family and food can be stressful but it important to stay rested, calm, and in control.
-At the end of the day, Thanksgiving should be enjoyed with loved ones, with fun and laughter, and even a little football.
+Eat breakfast: Skipping breakfast in order to save your appetite for dinner can lead to binging at the dinner table. - 5.
+Hydrate: Drink enough water throughout the day to stay hydrated to avoid sparking hunger pains, which may actually be thirst. - 6.
+Use a smaller plate: Research shows this will help you eat 22% fewer calories. - 7.
+Skip the seconds: Wait about 20 minutes before filling up the dinner plate again as this is the amount of time it probably takes to feel full. - 8.
+Relax and enjoy: Stay rested, calm, and in control.
+At the end of the day, Thanksgiving should be enjoyed with loved ones (whether in-person or virtual), with fun and laughter, and even a little football.
 Don't stress about cleaning up.
 Take a few deep breaths and relax.